Constructive quasi-uniform sequences over triangles: Constructive algorithms

 \subsection{Triangular low-discrepancy point sets}

-We now move on to the analysis of the quasi-uniformity of existing triangular low-discrepancy point sets.
 In \cite{BO15}, two types of such point sets were proposed: the \emph{triangular van der Corput sequence} and the \emph{triangular Kronecker lattices}.
 The former is a digital construction that generates points hierarchically as the centroids of nested subtriangles determined by the base-4 representation of non-negative integers.
 The latter is constructed by scaling the integer lattice $\bbZ^2$, rotating it by an angle whose tangent is a quadratic irrational number, and applying an affine map to fit the triangular domain.
 The algorithms for generating these point sets in a triangular domain are given in Algorithms~\ref{alg:vdC} and~\ref{alg:Kronecker}, respectively.
 Although it was sufficient to restrict the discrepancy analysis in \cite{BO15} to equilateral triangles, this is not the case for the quasi-uniformity analysis, and hence our subsequent analysis directly deals with triangles of arbitrary shape.

+We stress that the scope of the constructions in this subsection is essentially two-dimensional.
+While the quasi-uniformity framework in Section~\ref{sec:preliminary} as well as the greedy-packing principle in Remark~\ref{rem:extension} apply to general compact domains in $\mathbb{R}^d$, the explicit constructions studied here are specific to planar triangles.
+In particular, the triangular van der Corput sequence relies on a recursive subdivision into four congruent subtriangles, which does not admit a straightforward analogue for higher-dimensional simplices.
+Moreover, unlike the VG algorithm, the triangular Kronecker lattice is naturally indexed by the target size $N$ and should therefore be viewed primarily as a benchmark for finite point sets rather than as an extensible construction.
+Accordingly, the purpose of this subsection is to study the mesh-ratio behavior of these existing constructions, establishing the fact that the low-discrepancy property and quasi-uniformity can coexist.